AndreaAltomare/ing-sw-2020-Altomare-Colombi-Corbetta/README.md

 Aim of this project is to design, develop, test and deploy a distributed application: a digital version of the board game "_Santorini_" from Roxley Games.

-**IMPORTANT:** WE DO NOT OWN ANY OF THE RESOURCES USED TO REPRODUCE THIS GAME.
+**DISCLAIMER:** WE DO NOT OWN ANY OF THE RESOURCES USED TO REPRODUCE THIS GAME.
 Every resource, from the rule set to the images, belong to **Roxley Games** and the game creators.
 What we own is the code we wrote the software with.

 More info about the software design and architecture can be found here: [documentation](Deliverables/Communication_protocol.pdf)